 2018 EAA College Scholarship Program Guidelines

-The 2018 EAA Scholarship Program provides financial support to senior high school students, who will enroll into an accredited community college or university; and college students, who are in their first year of college pursuing a degree.
+The 2019 EAA College Scholarship Program provides financial support to senior high school students, who will enroll into an accredited community college or university; and college students, who are in their first year of college pursuing a degree.

-The Scholarship Committee has approved the funds for the annual scholarship program during the March 7, 2018 Board of Governors (BOG) meeting.
+The Scholarship Committee has approved the funds for the annual scholarship program during the March 6, 2019 Board of Governors (BoG) meeting.
 The scholarship program offers five (5) scholarships, each with a value of $4,000.

 Only children, grandchildren, stepchildren, and step grandchildren of an EAA voluntary dues-paying members in good standing may apply.

-Immediate family members of EAA agency fee-paying members and previous recipients of EAA scholarship awards do NOT qualify for EAA 2018 scholarships.
+Immediate family members of EAA agency fee-paying members and previous recipients of EAA scholarship awards do NOT qualify for EAA College Scholarships.

 EAA Scholarship Program Application Guidelines